UIowaJinCho/UIowaJinCho.github.io/_pages/professionalExperience.md

 ======
 Served as a research assistant engineer at a defense company.

-I developed a combat simulator for the South Korean Navy's new AEGIS Destroyer-class battleship.
+I developed a combat simulator for the South Korean Navy's new AEGIS Destroyers-class battleship.

 2016-2017
 ======